 The Dynamics and Implications of China’s Rise

-Led by CSIS’s China team, The Dynamics and Implications of China's Rise will provide government officials, business executives, and other stakeholders an extensive assessment of China’s meteoric economic, political, and military rise.
-The program will delve into China's domestic and elite politics, its growing international influence, and its economic development trajectory.
-CSIS’s top China experts Jude Blanchette, Bonnie Glaser, and Scott Kennedy will lead this three-day course, which combines lectures, discussions and debate, interactive table-top exercises, as well as keynote speeches by outside experts.
+Led by CSIS’s China team, The Dynamics and Implications of China’s Rise will provide government officials, business executives, and other stakeholders an extensive assessment of China’s meteoric economic, political, and military rise.
+The program will delve into China’s domestic and elite politics, its growing international influence, and its economic development trajectory.
+CSIS’s top China experts Jude Blanchette, Bonny Lin, and Scott Kennedy will lead this three-day hybrid course, which combines lectures, discussions and debate, interactive exercises, as well as presentations by outside experts.

 - How the Party Rules China

 - What's "communist" about the Communist Party of China?